vikas01chaudhary/Hands-on-Python/README.md

 # Hands-on-Python
-All topics of python are covered from basics to advance
+All topics of python are covered from basics to advance.